-Impact Investments, Children & Families, Education, Economic Mobility, Results-Based Funding
+Impact Investments, Children & Families, Education, Workforce & Economic Mobility, Results-Based Funding

 Social Finance and JFF (formerly Jobs for the Future) have launched the second round of a national competition to explore how Pay for Success can help expand evidence-based career and technical education programs in K-12 education.
 For more information on how to apply, please visit our website.

 This work is supported through a grant from the Office of Career, Technical, and Adult Education at the U.S. Department of Education.

 During the first round of the Catalyzing Career and Technical Education competition in 2017, Social Finance and JFF selected four sites based on the strength of their program offerings, partnerships, and capacity to scale.
 We worked with each site for six months to assess the potential of Pay for Success financing to scale their career and technical education (CTE) programs.
 The sites were —